 Operations on Functions and Procedures with REF CURSOR Parameters

 A REF CURSOR is a PL/SQL data type that represents a pointer to a server-side result set generated by executing a query.
 A REF CURSOR type enables input and output streaming of data and is ideal for transferring large amounts of data to and from a PL/SQL code.
-The Microsoft BizTalk Adapter for Oracle E-Business Suite provides support for strongly-typed and weakly-typed (SYS_REFCURSOR) REF CURSORs that can be passed to PL/SQL procedures and functions as IN and OUT parameters.
+The Oracle Database adapter provides support for strongly-typed and weakly-typed (SYS_REFCURSOR) REF CURSORs that can be passed to PL/SQL procedures and functions as IN, OUT, or IN OUT parameters.

 IN REF CURSOR.
 Adapter clients must use an IN REF CURSOR by supplying a PL/SQL code (as string) that opens REF CURSOR on the Oracle database.
 The adapter creates variable and sets it the opened REF CURSOR and calls a function or procedure with that variable.
 Therefore, IN REF CURSOR parameters in PL/SQL stored procedure and functions should be represented as strings that take a PL/SQL code block as input value marking the OUT REF CURSOR variable with a "?".